Stock market today: Wall Street drifts around its records before a busy week - ExBulletin

 In overseas stock markets, Japan's Nikkei 225 rose 0.5 percent and surpassed the 40,000 level for the first time.

-Elsewhere in Asia, the spotlight this week is mainly on China's National People's Congress, the country's most important political event.
-It opens Tuesday and investors are awaiting updates on specific policies aimed at supporting the slowing economy, resolving problems in the real estate market and stabilizing financial markets.
+Elsewhere in Asia, the spotlight this week is on the Chinese National People's Congress, the country's most important political event.
+It opens Tuesday and could offer updates on policies to support the slowing economy, address problems in the housing market and stabilize financial markets.

 AP writers Matt Ott and Zimo Zhong contributed.